Placito/Placito/README.md

 ### A passionate Developer that enjoy life and the adventure of living it 🌍

-- 🔭 Currently focused on personnal on personal growth.
+- 🔭 Currently focused on personal growth.